 The world is a small place and through a very strange set of circumstances, in mid December I found out what was going on.
 The owner had decided that he was going to hand ‘The Brand’ over to ‘his friend’ to control, apparently this friend could run the show for even less than what we had been.
 When we confronted the owners the first time, they said nothing.
 When we confronted them a second time, this time pointing out what we knew as more information came to me, it took them two days to tell us that it was all not true an everything was business as usual.
 10 minutes later, they contacted the COO in the US and asked him to fire everyone effective immediately.

 Was I shocked or relived?
 Somewhat a bit of both.
 The owner’s company had got into a massive fight with the factory, which anyone will tell you is exactly not what to do with factories that 1. you desperately need, 2. you already screwed over once and 3. you depend on for your production.
-Of the stock that did arrive in the warehouse, it seemed that around 30% had some sort of defects, as our worst case level of what we would deem acceptable was about 200% different than what the owner’s company thought was acceptable.
-And to top it off, with the fight, delivery dates of the two most important platforms, the DH and 29er bikes were pushed so far back into 2012, that suddenly ‘The Brand”s new line was totally unviable for 2012, becoming 2013… if they were lucky.
+Of the stock that did arrive in the warehouse, it seemed that around 30% had some sort of defect as our worst case level of what we would deem acceptable, was about 200% different than what the owner’s company thought was acceptable.
+And to top it off, with the fight, delivery dates of the two most important platforms, the DH and 29er bikes were pushed so far back into 2012, that suddenly ‘The Brand’s new line was totally unviable for 2012, now becoming 2013… if they were lucky.

 The ultimate irony in all of this is that this year Santa Cruz dropped the ‘Bronson’ onto the market with unabashed rave reviews from whoever rides it.
 Apart from the 27.5 wheels, I realised that the geometry employed is almost identical to what we used on one of our bikes, penned on paper in 2010 and out of the factory at the end of 2011.